Cruz hits 400th HR, Sanó homers twice; Twins top Royals 12-8

-MINNEAPOLIS (AP) — Nelson Cruz hit his 400th career home run, Miguel Sanó connected twice and the Minnesota Twins powered past the Kansas City Royals 12-8 Sunday.
+Cruz hit his 400th career home run, Miguel Sanó connected twice and the Twins powered past the Kansas City Royals 12-8 Sunday.

 Minnesota piled up six runs in the first inning and rolled from there after starting the day with a four-game lead over Cleveland for first place in the AL Central.